Sound off: authentic resources or learner materials?

 Naturally, learner materials are the other thing: resources produced to help people who are learning the language.

-I’m frankly surprised we’re still focused on whether one or the other is inherently better, but I think the division really comes down to two assumptions, one probably right, and the other probably wrong.
+I’m frankly surprised we’re still focused on whether one or the other is inherently better (and that we’re still arguing about whether learner novels are “authentic,” as if they can’t be good unless you can put that label on them).
+I think the division really comes down to two assumptions, one probably right, and the other probably wrong.
 And, of course, asking the wrong question.

 Acquisition is what it is.